-Although the eradication programme for paratuberculosis in goats is expected to reduce the indigenous source of M. avium subsp. paratuberculosis, some of these goat herds still represent a risk for spread of the infection to other ruminants.
-Furthermore, the import of sheep, goats, llamas and alpacas also present a risk for introduction of infected animals into the ruminant population.
+The eradication programme has reduced the indigenous source of M. avium subsp. paratuberculosis, but goat herds may still represent a risk for spread of the infection to other ruminants the coming years.
+Furthermore, the import of sheep, goats, Ilamas and alpacas presents a risk for introduction of infected animals into the ruminant population.